petervojtek/touchless-map/README.md

 The app is experimental and I tested it only my android smartphone, but feel free to point out on bugs via new [Issue](https://github.com/petervojtek/touchless-map/issues).

-If the map is displayed but not moving when smartphone is tilted, restart the app (stop app in Android app manager and start it again).
+If the map is visible but not moving when smartphone is tilted, restart the app (stop app in Android app manager and start it again).

 ## How to Modify the Application and Contribute

-The smartphone app is written is [Ionic framework](ionicframework.com).
+The smartphone app is written is [Ionic framework](ionicframework.com) and can be compiled to run on many smartphone plaforms (iOS, MS, ..).
+I had the opportunity to test it only on Android, you are welcome to build it and try it on another platform.

 You will need to install  following [cordova](https://cordova.apache.org/) plugins into your ionic project:
 * cordova-plugin-device-motion
 * cordova-plugin-shake